Protecting Consumers.

 Who We Are

-The Institute for Consumer Rights and Product Liability Protection Ltd/Gte (ICRP) is an independent, non-profit organisation dedicated to the protection and the enforcement of consumer rights, enforcement of product liability standards, and promotion of accountability.
+Institute for Consumer Rights and Product Liability Protection Ltd/Gte (ICRP) is a private, independent non-profit organisation dedicated to the protection and the enforcement of consumer rights, the enforcement of product liability standards, and the promotion of accountability.

 Through advocacy, education, awareness campaigns and litigation, we ensure that consumer rights and the dignity of consumers are respected across Nigeria in every transaction, whether commercial, institutional, or governmental.